Trauma or PTSD with First Responders

 - Working without the support of administration, or being questioned on one’s actions in an investigation.

 People may be able to recover from short term stress known as Acute Stress Disorder through the utilization of their own coping mechanisms along with the support of friends and family.
 Significant distress that lasts longer than three months indicates chronic PTSD and should be attended to.
-Cases of symptoms lasting longer than six months are classified as delayed onset PTSD and require immediate attention.
+Symptoms that start six months following an incident are classified as delayed onset PTSD and require treatment due to the complex nature.